abisummers/abisummers.github.io/src/pages/articles/marais-parks.md

 ## Le Marais

-Le Marais has a lot of history and is an interesting area to visit - historically it hasn't always been a rich area to live in.
-There is a lot of small independent stores (I saw a place that makes glasses which all looks super cool) with art galleries, museums and hidden parks.
-These parks are the ideal place to sit on a bench, watch the world go by and to think about Paris.
+Le Marais has a lot of history and is an interesting area to visit - historically it hasn't always been a desirable place to live in.
+Now there are a lot of small independent stores (I saw a place that makes glasses which all looks super cool) with art galleries, museums and hidden parks.
+These parks are the ideal place to sit on a bench, watch the world go by and to take a pause.
 At the time of writing this, May 2024, spring in Paris is here and I love taking my journal to a park to sit with my own thought.
-Le Marais has something for everyone.

 In this article, I'm going to talk about some of the parks and try to summaries their history like who they're named after or who owned the park before.
 Most parks have opening hours, so if you're planning on going in an early morning or evening, it's better to check the opening hours in advance.